floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 ```

 The new structs `sapp_environment` and `sapp_swapchain` conceptually plug into
-the sokol-gfx structs `sg_environment` and `sg_swapchain` (with the emphasis
+the sokol-gfx structs `sg_environment` and `sg_swapchain` (with the emphasis on
-on **conceptually**, you still need a mapping from the sokol-app structs to the
+**conceptually**, you still need a mapping from the sokol-app structs and enums
-sokol-gfx structs, and this mapping is still peformed by the sokol_glue.h header.
+to the sokol-gfx structs and enums, and this mapping is still peformed by the
+sokol_glue.h header.

 That's it for the public API changes in sokol_app.h, now on to the Vulkan
 specific parts: